Field gun: World War I

 As the evolution of artillery continued, almost all guns of any size became capable of being moved at some speed.
-With few exceptions, even the largest siege weapons had become mobile by road or rail by the start of World War I, and evolution after that point tended to be towards smaller weapons with increased mobility.
-Even the German super-heavy guns in World War II were rail or caterpillar-track mobile.
+With few exceptions, even the largest siege weapons had become mobile by road or rail by the start of World War I, and evolution after that point tended towards smaller, more mobile weapons.
+Even the German super-heavy guns in World War II were mobile on rails or caterpillar tracks.

 In British use, field guns or light guns were anything up to 4.5 in in calibre, larger calibres were medium guns, and the largest calibres were heavy guns.

 World War II

-Since about the start of World War II, the term has been applied to long-range artillery pieces that fire at a relatively low angle, as opposed to howitzers which can fire at higher angles.
+Since the start of World War II, the term has been applied to long-range artillery pieces that fire at relatively low angles, as opposed to howitzers, which can fire at higher angles.
 Field guns also lack a specialized purpose, such as anti-tank or coastal artillery.
-By the later stages of World War II the majority of artillery in use was either in the form of howitzers of 105 mm to 155 mm, or in form of hybrid anti-tank/field guns that had high enough muzzle velocity to be used in both roles.
+By the later stages of World War II, the majority of artillery in use was either in the form of howitzers of 105 mm to 155 mm, or in the form of hybrid anti-tank/field guns that had high enough muzzle velocity to be used in both roles.
 The most common field guns of the era were the British 5.5 in, the American 155 mm Long Tom (a development of a French World War I weapon) and the Soviet BS-3 - an artillery piece adapted from a naval gun and designed to double up as an anti-tank weapon.

 One of the most produced field guns during the war was the Soviet 76 mm ZiS-3 with over 103,000 produced.
 The ZiS-3 could be used in direct fire against armored vehicles, direct fire in infantry support, and indirect fire against distant targets.

 1960s and 1970s

 The U.S. Army tried the long-range gun again from the early 1960s to the late 1970s with the M107 175 mm gun.
 The M107 was used extensively in the Vietnam War and proved effective in artillery duels with the North Vietnamese forces.
 It was considered a high-maintenance item and was removed from service with U.S. forces after a rash of cracked barrels.
-Production of the M107 continued until 1980 and the gun is still in service with the Israeli military.
-Reserve stocks are held by other former users such as the People's Army of Vietnam.
+Production of the M107 continued until 1980, and the gun is still in service with the Israeli military.
+Reserve stocks are held by other former users, such as the People's Army of Vietnam.